Rapid Rewards Program

 What Are Southwest Points Worth?

-Southwest points are valued at approximately 1.4 cents each.
-Because redemptions are revenue-based, the value is fairly consistent regardless of route.
+Southwest points have variable redemption rates ranging from 1.15 to 1.72 cents per point, averaging around 1.4 cpp.
+Unlike a fixed-value system, redemption pricing varies by route and demand.
 The big value multiplier is the Companion Pass -- if you have one, your effective value per point roughly doubles since a designated companion flies free (taxes only) on every flight you take.

 The Companion Pass: Southwest's Best Benefit